Jonathan Cecil: Career

-He also admitted that "most of my experience has been in comedy, that’s the way life has taken me ... if I have any regrets, it’s that I didn’t do parts with more depth".
+He also admitted that "most of my experience has been in comedy, that's the way life has taken me ... if I have any regrets, it's that I didn't do parts with more depth".

 Personal life

 Cecil was married twice.
-He met actress Vivien Heilbron when they were both studying at the London Academy of Music and Dramatic Art, and the couple married in 1963.
-They were divorced after he met the actress Anna Sharkey while appearing at London's Mermaid Theatre in 1972; he and Sharkey married in 1976.
+He met the actress Vivien Heilbron when both were studying at the London Academy of Music and Dramatic Art, and they were married in 1963.
+They later divorced.
+In 1976, Cecil married secondly the actress Anna Sharkey, whom he had met while appearing at the Mermaid Theatre in 1972.

-Cecil died from pneumonia on 22 September 2011 at Charing Cross Hospital in London, aged 72.
+Cecil died from pneumonia on 22 September 2011 at Charing Cross Hospital, Hammersmith, aged 72.
 He had suffered from emphysema.